This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for

 Does Flumethrin repel ticks?

-Popular collars pets, such as Seresto use Flumethrin as one of the active ingredients, the other being imidacloprid.
-These collars have an immediate lethal effect on ticks and fleas and kill them within 12 hours of infestation.
+Pet collars that protect against fleas or ticks like the very popular Seresto Flea and Tick Collar use Flumethrin as one of the active ingredients, the other is Imidacloprid.
+These collars have a toxic effect on ticks and fleas and kill them within 12 hours of infestation.